grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 This model combining the generated DSP the audio and UI architecture components is very convenient to automatically produce ready-to-use standalone application or plugins, since the controller part (GUI,  MIDI or OSC...) is directly compiled and deployed.

-In some cases, developers prefer to control the DSP by developing a completely new GUI (using a toolkit not supported in the standard architecture files), or even without any GUI and using another control layer.
+In some cases, developers prefer to control the DSP by creating a completely new GUI (using a toolkit not supported in the standard architecture files), or even without any GUI and using another control layer.

 A model that only combines the *generated DSP* with an *audio architecture* file to produce an *audio engine* has been developed.
 It then provides a `setParamValue/getParamValue` kind of API to access all parameters, and let the developer adds his own GUI or any kind of controller.
 Look at the [faust2api](https://github.com/grame-cncm/faust/tree/master-dev/architecture/api) script, wich goal is to provide a tool to easily generate custom APIs based on one or several Faust objects.